eugenecohen-osu/chi-gem5/chi-report.md

 CHI introduces formal concepts for coherency (Point of Coherency), ordering (Point of Serialization), persistence (Point of Persistence), and encryption (Point of Encryption).

 Key in the CHI architecture are the roles that nodes take on.
-Instead of previous generations which depicted a monolithic interconenct that could magically host caches or directories/snoop filters, CHI formalizes the relationship between the nodes with caches, nodes that manage coherency for a portion of the address map, and nodes that serve as targets for main memory accesses.
+Instead of previous generations which depicted a monolithic interconnect that could magically host caches or directories/snoop filters, CHI formalizes the relationship between the nodes with caches, nodes that manage coherency for a portion of the address map, and nodes that serve as targets for main memory accesses.

 | ![CHI Node Types](img/chi-nodes.png) |
 | :--: |
 | *CHI Node Examples, from CHI Architecture Specification* |

-The first category of nodes is "Reqeuster" which may have caches (RN-F, F meaning fully coherent) or may not have caches (RN-I, I meaning IO).
+The first category of nodes is "Requester" which may have caches (RN-F, F meaning fully coherent) or may not have caches (RN-I, I meaning IO).

 The second category of nodes is "Home" which, for addresses corresponding to cacheable memory (HN-F, meaning fully coherent) typically marks the Point of Coherency for some subset of the address space and can host system-level caches.
 There is also a category of Home nodes for IO requests (HN-I) - no coherency to worry about here but the HN-I still services a role in ordering requests.

 The last major category of nodes is the "Subordinate" which, for coherent addresses will host a memory controller or a bridge to some other memory target.

 How does an RN know which HN node ID to talk to?
 Conceptually there is a Requester-Node System Address Map (RN-SAM).
 For performance reasons this SAM is usually co-located with the RN.
 Similarly, how does an HN know which SN node ID to talk to?
-It's another address map, the Home Node System Addess Map (HN-SAM).
+It's another address map, the Home Node System Address Map (HN-SAM).

 Both the RN-SAM and HN-SAM can define interleaving to spread traffic across destinations.
 RN-SAMs can interleave addresses across System-Level Caches and, indirectly Memory Controllers, and HN-SAMs can interleave addresses across multiple memory controllers serving that one HN.